Deema35/StoryGraph/README.md

-# StoryGraph

-Quest and dialog editor for UnrealEngine.
+#Quest and dialog editor for UnrealEngine.

 With this plugin you can create story and dialogs in the user frandly graphical interface, for you game.